FORENSIC 702 : Introduction to Forensic Science

 The activities for the course are scheduled as a standard weekly timetable.

 Course materials are made available in a learning and collaboration tool called Canvas which also includes reading lists and lecture recordings (where available).

 Please remember that the recording of any class on a personal device requires the permission of the instructor.

-There is no required textbook, specific reading may be suggested by individual lecturers.
+There is no required textbook, however specific reading my be suggested by individual lectures

 During the course Class Representatives in each class can take feedback to the staff responsible for the course and staff-student consultative committees.